jishat/codesnip-ai/readme.txt

 = Why do I need to provide my own API key? =
 For security and transparency.
 The plugin does not include or share any API keys.
 If you choose to enable AI features, you must provide your own key from your AI provider.

-== Privacy ==
+== Privacy Policy ==
 This plugin does not collect or share any personal data by default.
 All snippets are stored locally in your WordPress database.

-If you choose to enable the optional AI Assistant feature and configure your own API key (OpenAI or Claude), then your snippet text and prompt will be sent to that external provider for processing.
+If you choose to enable the optional AI Assistant feature and configure your own API key (OpenAI), then your snippet text and prompt will be sent to that external provider for processing.
 No data is sent anywhere else, and the plugin does not log or store any AI responses outside of your WordPress database.

+== Development and Contribution ==
+Codesnip ai free versions codes are Open Source and available in [GitHub](https://github.com/jishat/codesnip-ai).

 == Screenshots ==
 1. Snippet management screen.